7 Steps to Becoming a Healthier Vegan

 1. Eat out of your fridge.

 Between work, kids, classes, and volunteering duties, it’s hard to find time to prepare home-cooked meals.
 But living out of boxes and bags means taking in lots of processed foods.
-Choosing Raw blogger and VN food columnist Gena Hamshaw’s number-one piece of advice to vegans looking to adopt a healthier diet is to rely more on foods that can be stored in the refrigerator, such as fresh produce and tofu.
+Choosing Raw blogger columnist Gena Hamshaw’s number-one piece of advice to vegans looking to adopt a healthier diet is to rely more on foods that can be stored in the refrigerator, such as fresh produce and tofu.
 “Stop pulling things out of boxes for dinner,” Hamshaw says.
 “I can’t tell you how many people I know who still eat cereal for dinner.”
 Instead, try preparing a few large meals over the weekend to dole out for lunches or re-heat for suppers throughout the week.
 That way, you can enjoy nutritious, home-cooked meals every night and still have time to walk the dogs at the local animal shelter.

 2. Cut out the white stuff.